 - Defending Down-Screen Drill

 - Defense vs Dribble-Penetration from the Top

-Also see: 1-on-1 Defensive Drills from Coach Joao Costa, Defensive Shell Drills and Defensive Close-Out Drills.
+Also see: 1-on-1 Defensive Drills from Coach Joao Costa, Defensive Shell Drills and Defensive Defensive Close-Outs and Drills.

 "Contest and Interchange" Drill: